shopkeep/hubot-atc/README.md

-# Hubot Example
+# Hubot ATC

-An example script package for Hubot
+Hubot plugin to manage environment reservations ( for now )

+## Usage

+Include it in your hubot's package.json as a dependency, and it's hubot-scripts.json file.

+## Development

 [![Build Status](https://travis-ci.org/hubot-scripts/hubot-example.png)](https://travis-ci.org/hubot-scripts/hubot-example)